estnltk/estnltk/conda-recipe/README.md

         cd conda-recipe\windows
         conda build -c conda-forge --py 3.5  .

-    If the build was successful, you should also see an upload instruction in the build log, for instance:
+    If the build was successful, you should also see an upload instruction in the output, for instance:

         # If you want to upload package(s) to anaconda.org later, type: